shanelle-h/grocery-store-backend/README.md

 ### ⚡ Database Indexes

-To optimize database performance, especially for `JOIN` operations and `WHERE` clause filtering, the following indexes are recommended.

 #### `USERS` Table
 An index on the `email` column will significantly speed up user lookups and enforce uniqueness checks.